NinjasCL-archive/bless-my-software/README.md

 ## How this did come about?

-I saw the [No Harm License](https://github.com/raisely/NoHarm/issues/35) and commented about regarding enforceability.
-I think that project is a good start if you are an organization that could enforce such higher ethical values to customers, partners and users by using contracts, terms of use and terms of service.
-In my opinion, if you are a small team or a single developer releasing software without contracts of any kind, then using already available software licenses plus blessing is a nice aproach to bring the message of a better world.
+We saw the [No Harm License](https://github.com/raisely/NoHarm) and believe it could be complemented with a nice message in the form of a blessing.
+So any project both closed and libre/open source with any license could spread the positive message of a better world.

 ## Why do this at all?